Drobeta-Turnu Severin: History

-Dacian and Roman times
+Dacian and Roman Eras

-Drobeta was a Dacian town the mentioned by Greek geographer Ptolemy of Alexandria (2nd century AD).
+Drobeta was first a Dacian town mentioned by Greek geographer Ptolemy of Alexandria (2nd century AD).

-The Romans kept the name after building a castra at the site.
-The tower which supplied the Turnu part of the city's name stood on a small hill surrounded by a deep moat.
-Near Turnu Severin are the remains of the celebrated Trajan's Bridge, the largest in the Empire.
-Here, the Danube is about 1,200 metres (4,000 feet) broad.
-Built in only three years (AD 103–105) by the famous architect Apollodorus of Damascus, the bridge was considered the most daring work in the Roman world.
-The bridge was built on 20 pillars of stone blocks, was 1135 m long, 14.55 m wide and 18.60 m high.
-Each bridge head had its own portal monument, whose remains can still be seen on both sides of the Danube.
-Oaks from 200 hectares of forest were used for the wooden parts of the construction.
-The bridge was composed of twenty arches supported by stone pillars.
-Only two of them are still visible at low water.
+Trajan's bridge was built here to cross the Danube in only three years (AD 103–105) by his favourite architect Apollodorus of Damascus for his invasion of Dacia which ended with Roman victory in 106 AD.
+The bridge was considered one of the most daring works in the Roman world.
+The bridge was composed of twenty arches between stone piers, two of which are visible.
+Each bridgehead had its own fort and portal monument, whose remains can still be seen on both sides of the Danube.

-Drobeta became, from a strategic perspective, a town at the crossing of land and water roads which led to the north and south of the Danube.
-It became the first urban center in the region and the third of Dacia after Sarmizegetusa and Apullum.
-During the reign of Emperor Hadrian (AD 117–138), the settlement was declared a city in 121.
+Drobeta grew as a strategic point at the crossing of water and land routes which led to the north and south of the Danube.
+It became the third urban centre in Dacia after Sarmizegetusa and Apullum.
+During the reign of Emperor Hadrian (AD 117–138), the settlement was declared a municipium in 121.
 At this point the population had reached 14,000.
-During the reign of Septimius Severus (193–211), the city was raised to the rank of a colony (193), which gave its residents equal rights with citizens of Rome.
-As a colony, Drobeta was a thriving city with temples, a basilica, a theater, a forum, a port and guilds of craftsmen.
+In 193 during the reign of Septimius Severus (193–211), the city was raised to the rank of a colony which gave its residents equal rights with citizens of Rome.
+As a colony, Drobeta was a thriving city with temples, a basilica, a theatre, a forum, a port and guilds of craftsmen.
 In the middle of the 3rd century, Drobeta covered an area of 60 hectares and had a population of almost 40,000 inhabitants.

-After the retreat of the Roman administration from Dacia in the 4th century, the city was preserved under Roman occupation as a bridge head on the north bank of the Danube until the 6th century.
+After the retreat of the Roman administration from Dacia in the 4th century, the city was preserved under Roman occupation as a bridgehead on the north bank of the Danube until the 6th century.
 Destroyed by Huns in the 5th century, it was rebuilt by Justinian I (527-565).

+Sights

+On the bank of the Danube are the remains of the celebrated Trajan's Bridge, the longest in the Empire.
+Here the Danube is about 1200 m wide.

+The bridgehead fort has been extensively excavated and is visible today.

+Also visible are the extensive remains of the large Roman thermal baths and amphitheatre.